charles-e/nihao-example/README.md

 </p>

-# Hello world on Safecoin
+# Ni Hao on Safecoin

 This project demonstrates how to use the [Safecoin Javascript API](https://github.com/Fair-Exchange/safecoin-web3.js) to